durkeepk/website/textbook-source/EDITORIAL_NOTES.md

 This is framework chrome, not book content, and it is cosmetic.
 Deliberately not patched — a CSS override targeting Quarto's internal header classes would be brittle across Quarto upgrades for a few pixels of gain.

+---

+# Found during the Chapter 2 rewrite

+## Chapter 2's psychodynamic sections were rewritten

+The Freud and neo-Freudian sections were rewritten in fresh prose, from 2,252 words to roughly 1,300.
+Concepts retained: unconscious motivation, id/ego/ superego and the conflict between them, defense mechanisms, the psychosexual stages and fixation, the Oedipus complex, Freud's evidentiary problem, and Adler's, Horney's and Jung's departures from him.
+The five separate stage subsections were collapsed into one compact treatment.

+Chapter 10 refers back to this material — Freud on libido, Horney on belonging and security, Adler on superiority — and all three claims are preserved.

+## An orphan citation, pre-existing

+Chapter 2 cites **Jung & Kerenyi (1963)** in the text, for the point that the Electra complex and "penis envy" were Jung's ideas rather than Freud's, but no matching entry appears in the chapter's reference list.
+This predates the rewrite; the citation was inherited from the source material.
+It has been kept because the attribution is worth making, but the reference entry needs adding.
+No bibliographic details were invented for it.